 Profile: AT&T Inc (T.N)

-Packet services consist of data networks using packet switching and transmission technologies, including traditional circuit-based and IP connectivity services.
-Enterprise networking services provide support from network design, implementation and installation to ongoing network operations and management for networks of varying scales, including local area networks (LANs) and virtual private networks.
-These services include applications, such as e-mail, order entry systems, employee directories, human resource transactions and other database applications.
-It also offers wireless fidelity (Wi-Fi) service.
+Packet services consist of data networks using packet switching and transmission technologies, including circuit-based and IP connectivity services.
+Packet services enable customers to transmit volumes of data economically and are used for local area network (LAN) interconnection and inter-office communications.
+Enterprise networking services provide support from network design, implementation and installation to ongoing network operations and management for networks of varying scales, including LANs and virtual private networks.
+These services include applications such as e-mail, order entry systems, employee directories, human resource transactions and other database applications.
+It also offers Wi-Fi service.

-The Company's Legacy Voice and Data Services include local and long-distance service provided to business and governmental customers, and wholesale access to its network and individual network elements.
-The Company also provides wholesale switched access service to other service providers.
-Its circuit-based, traditional data products include switched and dedicated transport services that allow business customers to transmit data at high speeds, as well as digital subscriber line (DSL) Internet access.
+Its voice services include traditional local and long-distance service provided to business and governmental customers, or through wholesale arrangements with other service providers.
+Its circuit-based, data products include switched and dedicated transport services that allow customers to transmit data at speeds, as well as access the Internet using a digital subscriber line (DSL) connection.
 The Company provides intrastate, interstate and international wholesale networking capacity to other service providers.
-The Company sells a range of handsets, wirelessly enabled computers and personal computer wireless data cards manufactured by various suppliers for use with its voice and data services.
-The Company also sells accessories, such as carrying cases, hands-free devices and other items, to consumers, as well as to agents and third-party distributors for resale.
+It offers a combination of high-volume transmission capacity and conventional dedicated line services on a regional, national and international basis to the wholesale customers, which are wireless carriers, interexchange carriers, Internet Service Providers (ISPs), and facility-based and switchless resellers.
+It sells a variety of handsets, wirelessly enabled computers, including tablets and notebooks and personal computer wireless data cards manufactured by suppliers for use with its voice and data services.
+These are sold through its own company-owned stores, agents and third-party retail stores.
+It also sells accessories, such as carrying cases, hands-free devices and other items.

-The Entertainment Group segment provides video, Internet and voice communication services to residential customers in the United States and the United States territories.
-The Company offers video entertainment services using satellite and IP-based technologies.
-It provides approximately 25.4 million subscribers with access to various channels of digital video entertainment and audio programming.
-For satellite subscribers, it provides video-on-demand (VOD) by pushing movies onto customers' digital video recorders (DVRs) for instant viewing, as well as through broadband to its subscribers who have connected their set-top receiver to their broadband service.
-In addition, its video entertainment subscribers have the ability to use the Internet and/or mobile applications for smartphones and tablets to view authorized content, search program listings and schedule DVR recordings.
-The Company offers broadband and Internet services to over 12.4 million residential subscribers.
-Its voice services include local and long-distance service provided to residential customers.
+The Entertainment Group segment provides video, Internet, voice communication, and interactive and targeted advertising services to customers in the United States and United States territories by utilizing its copper and IP-based wired network and/or its satellite technology.
+It divides its activities into various categories, including video entertainment, Internet, legacy voice and data services, and equipment and other.
+It offers video entertainment services using satellite and IP-based technologies as well as a streaming option that does not require either satellite or wired IP services.
+It provides approximately 25.3 million subscribers with access to hundreds of channels of digital-quality video entertainment and audio programming.
+It provides video-on-demand (VOD) by pushing top-rated movies onto customers' digital video recorders (DVRs) for viewing, as well as via broadband to its subscribers who have connected their set-top receiver to their broadband service.
+In addition, its video entertainment subscribers have the ability to use the Internet and/or its mobile applications for smartphones and tablets to view authorized content, search program listings and schedule DVR recordings.
+It offers broadband and Internet services to 12.9 million residential subscribers.
+Its voice services include traditional local and long-distance service provided to residential customers.

 208 S Akard St